isaacs/pseudomap/README.md

 1. A `Map` object is not an iterator.
 2. `values`, `keys`, and `entries` methods are not implemented, because they return iterators.
+3. The argument to the constructor can be an Array of `[key, value]` pairs, or a `Map` or `PseudoMap` object.
+But, since iterators aren't used, passing any plain-old iterator won't initialize the map properly.

 ## USAGE